Oxford University Press

 On wasting gas and emitting methane

-In No Standard Oil, energy and environmental policy expert Deborah Gordon examines the widely varying climate impacts of global oils and gases, and proposes solutions to cut greenhouse gas emissions in this sector while making sustainable progress in transitioning to a carbon-free energy future.
+In No Standard Oil, energy and environmental policy expert Deborah Gordon examines the widely varying climate impacts of global oils and gases, and proposes solutions to cut greenhouse gas emissions in this sector while making sustainable progress in transitioning to a cleaner energy future.

-In No Standard Oil, Deborah Gordon shows that no two oils or gases are environmentally alike.
-Each has a distinct, quantifiable climate impact.
+Gordon finds that no two oils or gases are environmentally alike.
+Each has a distinct, quantifiable climate and other impacts.
 While all oils and gases pollute, some are much worse for the climate than others.
-In clear, accessible language, Gordon explains the results of the Oil Climate Index Plus Gas (OCI+), an innovative, public web tool that estimates global oil and gas life-cycle emissions.
-Gordon identifies the oils and gases from every region of the globe-along with the specific production, processing, and refining activities-that are the most harmful to the planet, and proposes innovative solutions to cut their energy waste and climate footprints.
+Some contain toxic impurities that harm people and damage property.
+In clear, accessible language, No Standard Oil showcases the results of the Oil Climate Index Plus Gas (OCI+), an innovative, public web tool that quantifies and compares global oil and gas life-cycle emissions.
+The OCI+ evaluates oils and gases from every region of the globe—along with the specific production, processing, refining, transport, and end use activities—that are the most harmful to the planet, and proposes innovative solutions to cut their energy waste and climate footprints.

-Global climate stabilization cannot afford to wait for oil and gas to run out—or for resources stop flowing and being consumed.
 No Standard Oil shows how we can take immediate, practical steps to cut greenhouse gas emissions in the crucial oil and gas sector while making sustainable progress in transitioning to a carbon-free energy future.